gmcarelli/Medical-Database-Analysis/README.md

 ```
 cd /opt/ifsp/medical-images-analysis
 #
-# Analysis postgresql sql using username "postgres" with password "postgres".
-The test uses n images to be persisted sequentially with the same connection.
+# Analysing PostgreSQL Database using the username "postgres" with password "postgres".
+# The test uses n images to be persisted sequentially with the same connection.
 #
 ./performance-analysis.sh pgsql postgres postgres -p \
 		1 "image-1-name" "path/to/image-1" ... n "image-n-name" "path/to/image-n"